TechFusionMasters/ValueMapper/ValueMapper/ValueMapperCore/README.md

 ## Known Limitations

-1. Deep object mapping is not currently supported

-   - The `Map_DeepObjectMapping_ShouldMapCorrectly` test demonstrates this limitation
-   - Complex nested objects with multiple levels are not automatically mapped

-2. No circular reference detection
+1. No circular reference detection
 3. No support for mapping private properties
 4. Collection type conversion (e.g., List<T> to Array<T>) is not supported
 5. No support for custom value converters